 - Student computer labs are located throughout the Ithaca College Campus.
 These readily accessible facilities include networked sun workstations and several labs containing Dell PC and/or Macintosh computers.
 Each computer contains a full compliment of hardware peripherals, application software and software development tools.
 Most computers within the Computer Science Department also run both the Windows and Linux operating systems.

 In Addition, our faculty have established several research facilities that are often used by students both in advanced courses and in projects mentored by faculty members.

 - Emerging Media Laboratory:

-- The VR and Serious Games lab is a state of the art facility for research in VR and related areas.
-The laboratory hosts a variety of VR hardware and software, including: multiple high-end PCs with professional graphics cards, two stereo-capable head-mounted displays, Ascension and Polhemus motion tracking systems, a 5DT posture-tracking glove, and a SensAble PHANTOM Omni force feedback device.
+- Virtual Reality lab is a state of the art facility for research in VR and related areas.
+The laboratory hosts a variety of VR hardware and software, including: multiple stereo-capable head-mounted displays (VR Research, Oculus Rift, Vive, Ascension, Polhemus and Kinect motion tracking systems, and a SensAble PHANTOM Omni force feedback device.

-- Robotics Laboratory: The centerpiece of our robotics effort is our three ActiveMedia Pioneer 3-DX mobile robot platforms with an on-board computer and fore and aft sonar rings.
+- Robotics Laboratory: One Pioneer PowerBot mobile robot platform with an on-board computer, fore and aft sonar rings, and forward facing laser.
+Three Pioneer P3DX mobile robot platforms with on-board computers and fore and aft sonar rings.
 Additional equipment includes a 480X640 pixel color camera with a pan-tilt base and a 5 degree-of-freedom robot arm with a 2 degree-of-freedom gripper.
 Additional robotics devices include iRobot iCreate robots used in classes and a sizeable collection of Lego Mindstorms kits and accessories.

 - Networks and Systems Laboratory: Windows and Linux PCs on a dedicated LAN provide a "playground" for exploring issues in computer networks and security, and systems development.